 Dear friends and benefactors,

-May you attain, dear friends, the gift of a merry and blessed Christmas.
+I place myself and our Mission into your hard-working hands – and the hands of our Savior.
+May you attain, dear friends, the gift of a blessed Christmas.
 I sincerely pray that our Savior might be born anew, by His grace, in your souls.
+God bless you all.

 Fr.
 Therasian Xavier